 Two Types of United Ways

 The measure of success at a fundraising-focused United Way is the amount of money raised.
-When a fundraising-focused United Way achieves their campaign goal, it is considered a successful year.
-A fundraising-focused United Way does not measure success based on the outcomes of their funded programs.
-Fundraising-focused United Ways often ask their funded programs to document outcomes, but they are only used to hold funded programs accountable and for marketing purposes.
+When a fundraising-focused United Way achieves its annual fundraising goal, it is considered a successful year.
+A fundraising-focused United Way does not measure success based on the outcomes of its funded programs.
+A fundraising-focused United Way often asks its funded partners to document program outcomes, but they are only used to hold funded partners accountable for their programs and for marketing purposes.

-In our diagram above, this issue-focused United Way is working to increase the graduation rate to 92% by 2030, which we refer to as their bold goal.
-The measure of success at an issue-focused United Way is impacting their issue, which in this case would be increasing the graduation rate.
-Impacting an issue like the graduation rate is a long-term endeavor, and most issue-focused United Ways set bold goals that are 10 to 15 years in the future.
+In the Issue-Focused Model above, you will see that an issue-focused United Way has a long-term bold goal to measurably improve a single issue, such as poverty, the graduation rate, or hunger.
+The measure of success at an issue-focused United Way is impacting the issue, which is a long-term endeavor.
+Most issue-focused United Ways set long-term bold goals that are 10 to 15 years in the future.
 However, most issue-focused United Ways measure progress toward achieving their bold goal annually.

 Comparing the Two Types of United Ways

 Here are some of the many benefits of having an issue focus: